English literature: American poetry

-America also produced major poets in the 19th century, such as Emily Dickinson (1830–1886) and Walt Whitman (1819–1892).
+America also produced major poets in the 19th century, such as Emily Dickinson and Walt Whitman.
 America's two greatest 19th-century poets could hardly have been more different in temperament and style.
-Walt Whitman (1819–92) was a working man, a traveler, a self-appointed nurse during the American Civil War (1861–65), and a poetic innovator.
+Whitman was a poetic innovator.
 His major work was Leaves of Grass, in which he uses a free-flowing verse and lines of irregular length to depict the all-inclusiveness of American democracy.
-Emily Dickinson (1830–1886), on the other hand, lived the sheltered life of a genteel, unmarried woman in small-town Amherst, Massachusetts.
+Emily Dickinson, on the other hand, lived the sheltered life of a genteel, unmarried woman in small-town Amherst, Massachusetts.
 Within its formal structure, her poetry is ingenious, witty, exquisitely wrought, and psychologically penetrating.
 Her work was unconventional for its day, and little of it was published during her lifetime.

 Victorian drama

 A change came in the Victorian era with a profusion on the London stage of farces, musical burlesques, extravaganzas and comic operas that competed with productions of Shakespeare's plays and serious drama by dramatists like James Planché and Thomas William Robertson.
 In 1855, the German Reed Entertainments began a process of elevating the level of (formerly risqué) musical theatre in Britain that culminated in the famous series of comic operas by Gilbert and Sullivan and was followed by the 1890s with the first Edwardian musical comedies.
 The length of runs in the theatre changed rapidly during the Victorian period.
 As transport improved, poverty in London diminished, and street lighting made for safer travel at night, the number of potential patrons for the growing number of theatres increased enormously.
 Plays could run longer and still draw in the audiences, leading to better profits and improved production values.
 The first play to achieve 500 consecutive performances was the London comedy Our Boys, opening in 1875.
 Its record of 1,362 performances was bested in 1892 by Charley's Aunt.

 Several of Gilbert and Sullivan's comic operas broke the 500-performance barrier, beginning with H.M.S.
 Pinafore in 1878, and Alfred Cellier and B.C.
 Stephenson's 1886 hit, Dorothy, ran for 931 performances.
 After W.S.
 Gilbert, Oscar Wilde became the leading poet and dramatist of the late Victorian period.
-Wilde's plays, in particular, stand apart from the many now forgotten plays of Victorian times and have a much closer relationship to those of the Edwardian dramatists such as Irish playwright George Bernard Shaw (1856–1950), whose career began in the last decade of the 19th century, Wilde's 1895 comic masterpiece, The Importance of Being Earnest, holds an ironic mirror to the aristocracy and displays a mastery of wit and paradoxical wisdom.
+Wilde's plays, in particular, stand apart from the many now forgotten plays of Victorian times and have a much closer relationship to those of the Edwardian dramatists such as Irish playwright George Bernard Shaw, whose career began in the last decade of the 19th century, Wilde's 1895 comic masterpiece, The Importance of Being Earnest, holds an ironic mirror to the aristocracy and displays a mastery of wit and paradoxical wisdom.